-In addition, there is no penalty for failure to file a de minimis (small) number of information returns if you correct the errors by August 1 of the year the returns are due.
+In addition, there is no penalty for failure to include all the required information, or for including incorrect information, on a de minimis (small) number of information returns if you correct the errors by August 1 of the year the returns are due.
 (A de minimis number of returns is the greater of 10 or $\frac{1}{2}$ of 1% of the total number of returns you are required to file for the year.)